Physicslibrary/Threejs-VR-Hipparcos/README.md

-Our solar system is located at the yellow sphere.
+Solar system is located at the yellow sphere.

 Oculus Quest's headset 6DOF tracking works but no controllers (keep code simple, no common star names yet, no warp drive yet).